huy310304/SAT-score-prediction/README.md

 - **Evaluation:** Using R-Squared value and MAE error to evaluate the accuracy of the model over a set of 10% test data.

-- **Visualizations:** Created informative plotting visualizations of training and validation metrics to analyze the model's performance.
+- **Visualization:** Created informative plotting visualizations of training and validation metrics to analyze the model's performance.

-- **Demo:** Created a CLI demo of predicting the SAT score by typing in user's inputs.
+- **User Demo:** Created a CLI demo of predicting the SAT score by taking in user's inputs.

 ## Prequisites